michauMiau/xTRAP/README.md

 ### Prerequisites

-- Python 3.10+ with Pygame (`pip install pygame`)
+- Python 3.10+ with Pygame (`pip install kivy`)
-- SDL2 Libraries for Pygame
+- GL libraries for Kivy
-- ESP32 board flashed with Micropython + Cardputer libraries (bmi270, display, battlevel, etc.)
+- ESP32 board flashed with MicroHydra
 - WiFi connection between the Cardputer and PC

 The client connects to the robot's IP on port 5006 for steering commands and listens on port 5005 for sensor data.